-Work Programme To be delivered by: Yr1 Yr2 Yr3 Yr4 Yr5 Children and Young Peoples Mental Health Services To achieve a shared and coherent vision across our system, to drive forward our transformation programme; including a full review across a number of service elements, alignment of pathways, and expansion of services where needed. ✓ Community Mental Health Services Implement our new integrated model of CMHS to modernise services and workforce models, delivering holistic care aligned with Primary Care Networks, giving people greater choice and control over their care. ✓ Urgent and Emergency Care Mental Health Services To ensure that people with MH needs who find themselves within UEC Services have a fair/equitable service, recognising both their physical and MH needs; through an assessment hub outside of A&E environment, a drug and alcohol strategy, High Intensity User support, bed strategy to reduce Out of Area Placements, eg. ✓ Dementia Improve the lives of people with dementia focusing on prevention, timely diagnosis, crisis prevention, personalised care and support for family/carers. ✓ Learning Disabilities and Autism Reduce the reliance on inpatient care for people with learning disabilities and address unwarranted variation/gaps in autism care. ✓ Suicide Prevention Collaborative working to develop an all-age Black Country Suicide Prevention Strategy and implement associated actions including education and awareness, urgent community response model and 24/7 Liaison Teams in A&E. ✓ dicines are the most common therapeutic intervention and the second highest area of NHS spending after staffing costs.
-We invest approximately 13% of the total funding on redicines, therefore prescribing plays a vital role in improving health outcomes and ensuring the most efficient use of NHS resources.
-It is of vital importance our decision-making precesses are clear, transparent and decrease unwarranted variation, whilst ensuring we engage with all stakeholders involved in prescribing and supply of medicines across the Black Country.
-In addition, we recognise that medicines optimisation is a key enabler to support delivery of our Joint Forward Plan across a number of workstreams.
+Work Programme To be de elivered by: Yr1 Yr2 Yr3 Yr4 Yr5 Children and Young Peoples Mental Health Services To achieve a shared and coherent vision across our system, to drive forw transformation programme; including a full review across a number of selements, alignment of pathways, and expansion of services where need ervice ✓ Community Mental Health Services Implement our new integrated model of CMHS to modernise services ar models, delivering holistic care aligned with Primary Care Networks, giving greater choice and control over their care. ✓ Urgent and Emergency Care Mental Health Services To ensure that people with MH needs who find themselves within UEC S a fair/equitable service, recognising both their physical and MH needs; the assessment hub outside of A&E environment, a drug and alcohol strategy Intensity User support, bed strategy to reduce Out of Area Placements, or the strategy to th hrough an gy, High ✓ Dementia Improve the lives of people with dementia focusing on prevention, time crisis prevention, personalised care and support for family/carers. ly diagnosis, ✓ Learning Disabilities and Autism Reduce the reliance on inpatient care for people with learning disabilities address unwarranted variation/gaps in autism care. es and ✓ Suicide Prevention Collaborative working to develop an all-age Black Country Suicide Preventing and implement associated actions including education and award urgent community response model and 24/7 Liaison Teams in A&E. ✓